-The quality of education in New Zealand is ranked among the best in the world.
-The country consistently gains high ratings in measures such as the UN Human Development Index.
-Subsequently, New Zealand has a high proportion of residents who have upper secondary or tertiary qualifications.
+The quality of education in New Zealand is ranked among the best in the world, and consistently gets high ratings in the UN Human Development Index.
+Subsequently, New Zealand has a high proportion of residents with upper secondary or tertiary qualifications.

 Expats moving to the island country with children will have no difficulty finding an affordable, high-quality school.
 Cities such as Auckland, Wellington and Christchurch have a broad range to choose from.

-New Zealand follows a southern-hemisphere school calendar.
-This means the school year begins in late January and ends mid-December.
+New Zealand follows a southern-hemisphere school calendar, meaning the school year begins in late January and ends mid-December.
 There are four terms each year, and the longest holiday periods are in July and December.
 Dates often differ slightly for primary and secondary schools.

 Public schools in New Zealand